MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/1/index.md

 - [ ] The beneficiary can provide unlimited debt forgiveness.
 - [ ] The beneficiary receives tax credits from the insurer.

-> **Explanation:** The insurance structure allows segregated fund proceeds to bypass the estate for probate purposes, yielding faster settlement and potentially reducing fees.
+> **Explanation:**( The insurance structure allows segregated fund proceeds to bypass the estate for probate purposes, yielding faster settlement and potentially reducing fees.)

----

 ### What is a common drawback of segregated funds compared to standard mutual funds?